Aurora, Colo. – UCHealth is excited to name Elizabeth (Liz) B. Concordia as President and CEO beginning September 2, 2014.

 Concordia comes to UCHealth from UPMC (University of Pittsburgh Medical Center) where she served as the Executive Vice President and the President of UPMC’s Hospital and Community Services Division.
 In her roles there, Concordia has been instrumental in developing strategies that benefited patients by increasing the quality, value and safety of healthcare.
 Concordia was also crucial for growth and the integration of multiple hospitals within the UPMC system.

-Over the past eight months, a broad search team made up of physicians and leaders from UCHealth, Colorado Health Medical Group and the University of Colorado School of Medicine has spent countless hours examining an impressive list of candidates from across the nation.
+Over the past eight months, a broad search team made up of physicians and leaders from UCHealth, UCHealth Medical Group and the University of Colorado School of Medicine has spent countless hours examining an impressive list of candidates from across the nation.
 The search committee also used scores of interviews with UCHealth physicians and employees to develop the values used to screen candidates.

 “We are thrilled about this selection.
 Liz is more than just a talented and experienced leader, she is someone who truly embodies the values and the vision of UCHealth,” said UCHealth Chairman Dick Monfort.
 “I want to thank Chris Osborn and the search committee for the incredible job they’ve done to choose our next leader.”